 Babies at this age have usually dropped down to 6 – 9 feeds per day and will have 4 - 8 wet nappies over a 24 hour period.
 If you are bottle feeding, then your bub will be drinking 720 – 1200mL/day and up to 210mL per feed.

 Between 3 – 6 months your baby will become a more efficient feeder, and during this time you may introduce solids as well.
 How much breastmilk you baby drinks will depend on whether they have started solids or not, however breastmilk should still be their primary source of nutrition.
 Before six months of age it is advisable to speak to your doctor before starting bub on solids to check your child's readiness.
-Many doctors now recommend starting solids as early as 4 months while others adhere to the WHO guide lines which recommend starting solids after 6 months of age.
+Some doctors now recommend starting solids as early as 4 months while others adhere to the WHO guidelines which recommend starting solids around 6 months of age.

 Breastfed babies will usually have 5 - 7 feeds per day and 4 – 8 wet nappies over a 24 hour period.
 Bottle fed babies will eat 720 – 1200mL/day of expressed breastmilk and up to 240mL per feed.

-You can start feeding your little one on solids from six months of age.
-It is recommended you go slowly and begin with simple foods such as rice cereal or pureed vegetables.
+You can start feeding your little one solids from around six months of age.
+Some families will choose to do Baby Led Weaning where family foods are introduced as opposed to specifically prepared purees and mashes, while others may go with purees to start.
 I initially gave my little girl breastmilk first so that she wouldn’t be ravenous and would be happy to taste, explore and play with her foods.
-When she was about nine months old I gave her the solids first and a breastfeed afterwards, as a way of moving her slowly towards a more solids based diet.
+As she got a little bit older, I switched and gave her solids first and a breastfeed afterwards, as a way of moving her slowly towards a more solids based diet.
 I found this worked quite well, although how you approach introducing solid foods is an individual choice.

 Depending on how many solid meals are being, eaten most babies will breastfeed between 4 – 6 times per day and have 4 – 8 wet nappies.
 Bottle feeding babies will drink 720 – 1200mL/day of expressed breastmilk and up to 240mL per feed.

 From 12 -14 months, whether you continue breastfeeding is a personal choice for you and your family.
-The ABA and WHO recommend breastfeeding up to 24 months and beyond.
+The Australian Breastfeeding Association (ABA) and World Health Organisation (WHO) recommend breastfeeding up to 24 months and beyond.
 The benefits of breastmilk at different ages are explored in the ABA link above.
 It’s really up to you and your baby how often you nurse and long you keep going.